Rep Phoenix your way with hats, shirts, and stickers that showcase the Valley's iconic sights and vibes. Shop Now

 Back to Top of List

-Heritage Square is home to what most would call Arizona's most well-known restaurant: Pizzeria Bianco.
+The Square PHX is home to what most would call Arizona's most well-known restaurant: Pizzeria Bianco.
 Helmed by James Beard Award-winner Chris Bianco, the restaurant has hosted celebrities including Oprah Winfrey, Jimmy Kimmel and Jerry Seinfeld.
 The small restaurant will likely have a wait if you go for dinner, but don't worry — Bar Bianco, which sits next door, has plenty of wines, spirits and beers for you to sip on as you wait.

 Sponsored